Owenetta: Species

+"O." kitchingorum

-The naming of a new species in 2002, O. kitchingorum, extended the temporal range of Owenetta into the Early Triassic, meaning that the genus had survived past the Permian–Triassic extinction event.
+The naming of a new species in 2002, O. kitchingorum, was suggested to extend the temporal range of Owenetta into the Early Triassic, meaning that the genus would have survived past the Permian–Triassic extinction event.
 This new species was considered distinct from the type species based on features found from three nearly complete specimens that were present from the Lystrosaurus Assemblage Zone.
 Found in 1968, the first material of O. kitchingorum was a small block containing two skeletons in close proximity to one another (although at the time they were thought to be of the type species).
 These skeletons provided much of the information used to distinguish O. kitchingorum from the type species.
 O. kitchingorum differed from O. rubidgei in that it possessed small postparietals on the posterior edge of the skull table and that the maxilla held no more than 20 teeth, some of which were caniniform.
 The best preserved specimen seems to be a subadult individual on the basis of features of the skull table.

-A year after the new species of Owenetta was named, a paper proposed that it should be assigned to its own distinct genus, although a new name is yet to be provided.
-A more recent paper also supported this polyphyly.
-If this is the case, Owenetta is once again temporally restricted to the late Permian, and most likely died out at the end of the period as a result of the mass extinction event.